-To get started, follow steps 1–4 of the dual-purpose bathtub caddy and breakfast tray.
+To get started, follow steps one through four of the dual-purpose bathtub caddy and breakfast tray.
 You should end up with something resembling the shelf in the photo below (minus the notches in the corners; those were a design idea that didn't exactly pan out).
 Now to make it hang!

 Start by selecting a drill bit which is smaller than the diameter of the screw eye’s shank.
-Using a power drill, pre-drill holes in each corner of the shelf.
+Using an electric drill, pre-drill holes in each corner of the shelf.
 Then screw in eye lag screws by hand.
 You can use a screw driver through the eye like a wrench to get them extra snug.

 Thread string, twine, or whatever floats your boat through the eyes of the lag screws.
 Since it’s such a simple project, doing a fancy knot can make it look more professional and "put together."
 I found a really great website called animatedknots.com, which has tons of videos that teach you how to tie different knots.
 We went with the “Double Davy Knot.”

 Once you’ve finished tying the four knots, trim off any extra length.

 Step 5: Pick a spot for your shelf

 Now it’s time to decide how and where you’re going to hang your shelf—this will impact how you tie the strings together.
 You can hang it from one or two points on the ceiling or a wall.